Thousands of victims – each one a sensitive individual

 Only a small percentage of the community participates in this outdated ‘sport’, but their actions still result in enormous suffering for wildlife.
 The ‘shooting season’ length and ‘bag limits’ (kill quotas) means birds can suffer in the hundreds of thousands.
 Usually “protected ” ducks have their protection status lifted so that shooters can kill them between March and June.

-In Victoria (VIC), the government inconceivably announced a ‘shooting season’ will go ahead from April 26 to May 30 2023, with a killing quota of four birds per day, per shooter.
+Just last year alone, over 320,000 ducks were killed in VIC – not including those wounded and left to die on the wetlands.
+In Victoria (VIC), the government inconceivably announced a ‘shooting season’ from April 26 to May 30 2023, with a killing quota of four birds per day, per shooter.
 The state’s decision-makers already have evidence of cruelty and suffering on hand, yet they are deferring their decision to ban duck shooting to yet another bureaucratic process – the formation of a Legislative Counsel select committee to ‘examine arrangements regarding recreational native bird hunting in Victoria’.
-Just last year alone, over 320,000 ducks were killed in VIC – not including those wounded and left to die on the wetlands.
+Over 9000 submissions were received, and findings and recommendations are due to be presented by 31 August 2023.

-Also out of step with community expectations, the SA Government has announced an open duck shooting season from Saturday 18 March to Sunday 25 June 2023 with a killing quota of eight ducks per day.
-The RSPCA SA estimates that over the season, up to 40,000 birds will be killed and up to 10,000 injured.
-The ‘shooting season’ in TAS is from 11 March to 12 June 2023, with a kill quota of 10 ducks per day, per shooter.
+Also out of step with community expectations, the SA Government announced an open duck shooting season from March 18 to June 25 2023, with a killing quota of eight ducks per day.
+The RSPCA SA estimated that over the season, up to 40,000 birds would be killed and up to 10,000 injured.
+The ‘shooting season’ in TAS was open from March 11 to June 12 2023, with a kill quota of 10 ducks per day, per shooter.
 Last year, an estimated 50,000 ducks were killed in the state.

 Surveys of waterbird numbers in VIC and SA make these numbers even more concerning…